DFIN — Donnelley Financial Solutions, Inc.

 4. Bad News, Challenges, or Points of Concern

-- Decline in capital markets compliance revenue due to reduced demand for printed products and lower market activity.
+- Decline in capital markets compliance revenue, primarily due to lower demand for printed products and a reduction in event-driven filings like 8-Ks.

 5. Notable Q&A Insights